- 1 kg water

 Blend the water, orange blossom honey, egg white powder, xanthan gum, and 0.5 g of salt together using a hand blender.
 Vacuum seal to remove any air bubbles.
 Refrigerate until ready to serve.

 I did not take any pictures of the assembly process because I was racing to take this photo before the bubbles dissipated.
 To finish, cut a quenelle-shaped piece of honeycomb and place it in the middle of the plate.
 Pop the bars of soap out of the silicone mold and lean a bar of soap against the honey comb.
 Pour the liquid bubble mixture into a bowl, start the aquarium pump, and place the tubing into the bowl to blow bubbles.
 Garnish the plate with bubbles, serve immediately.
-Eat the bubbles first, then the bar of soap, and then finish by chewing on the honey comb, like a piece of gum.
-Very sweet.
+Eat the bubbles first, then the bar of soap, and then finish by chewing on the honey comb.

-Interestingly, the flour/oil mixture tastes *much* better when it’s a warm paste than when it’s frozen solid.
-When I tried the paste before freezing it, the flavor of the cacao butter and coconut oil really opened up and came in waves, combining with the rich nuttiness of the brown flour.
+The flour/oil mixture tastes *much* better when it’s a warm paste than when it’s frozen solid.
+When I tried the paste before freezing it, the flavor of the cacao butter and coconut oil opened up and came in waves, combining with the rich nuttiness of the brown flour.
 The flavors of the oils were muted in the frozen bar.
-The modernist cuisine book doesn’t mention anything about the temperature of the soap bar on the plate, so perhaps I’m finishing it wrong and should let the bar come up to room temperature or kiss it with a blow torch and heat it to right below the oil’s melting point to unlock the flavor of the oils more.
+The modernist cuisine book doesn’t mention anything about the temperature of the soap bar on the plate, so perhaps it would be better to let the bar come up to room temperature or kiss it with a blow torch and heat it to right below the oil’s melting point to unlock the flavor of the oils more.